KaspaHub/KaspaHub/README.md

-# Explore the Kaspa ecosystem
+# Explore the Kaspa Ecosystem
 Dive into the Kaspa universe with Kaspa Hub - an independent community-driven platform bringing together resources, tools, and connections for anyone interested in the Kaspa network.

 https://kaspahub.org/